holleland/NSSHerringDensGrowth/README.md

 We are not at liberty to publish the XSAM series here on github, but the user can download it from the paper supplementary material (Table S3).
 If you save it as *inputdata/N.txt*, the *R/1\_data.R* script will run as intended without adjustments to the code.
+We do not have permission to publish the temperature data, and these are therefore not publicly available.

 ## Authors’ github accounts